Introduction and aims

 With a doubling of train services due from 2018, a new bridge could have direct links to the existing and possible new platform.
 This would benefit pedestrians and cyclists who arrive or depart Malton/Norton by train, and they wouldn’t need to use the level crossing.

-The roads are very busy, especially between the between the two towns.
+The roads are very busy, especially between the two towns.
 The proposed expansion to the rail services is set to at least triple the capacity for train users, and TPE have predicted higher use with forecast housebuilding.
 The level crossing is a dangerous bottleneck with no safe option for non-car users.
 Sustrans routes and all other non-motor movement between the towns is via the level crossing.

 It would give access by foot and by bicycle from Ryedale and East Yorkshire to rail and bus services.
 It would give a safer and more pleasant route than via the level crossing, by foot and by bicycle, to employment, shops and services for Malton/Norton residents.
 It would require a lift or a ramp for disability access, suitable for bicycles, and would need to be independent of ticket barriers.

 Network Rail and train operators will probably require a 2nd platform because of increased frequency of services.
 It is hoped that they and the Government -funded York and North Yorkshire Local Enterprise Partnership will pay for the bridge to mitigate for the increased delays at the level crossing resulting from more trains, and to enhance the whole travel network of both towns.
 Ryedale District Council are looking to enhance rail/bus interchange facilities and to add parking.
 The bridge fits well with these ideas too.
-A safe access on both sides of the bridge should link to onward routes for cyclists and pedestrians.
+Safe access on both sides of the bridge should link to onward routes for cyclists and pedestrians.

 The bridge will encourage physical exercise, reduce vehicle emissions, avoid poisonous fumes, reduce carbon footprint, and reduce traffic volume in Malton and Norton so that other vehicles can keep moving better.
 It will make access to the railways station easier, so will encourage people to use the train instead of the car for longer journeys, so the benefits will not just be felt in Ryedale, but in other parts of North Yorkshire and beyond.